 Visibility Distribution vs. the other Visibility metrics

-Having yet another visibility metric for your reporting may seem a bit confusing at first, so let me lay out the differences between these metrics and see how they can work together to provide you with more information on your search performance.
+Having yet another visibility metric for your reporting may seem a bit confusing at first, so let me lay out the differences between these SEO metrics and see how they can work together to provide you with more information on your search performance.

 Let’s take another example to see both metrics in action.

 I’ll head over to the Visibility menu, where I can see both metrics side by side, calculated for my keyword selection, and I see that my Visibility Percent is 92.78%, while my Visibility Distribution is merely 35.76%.